 Finding a Social Security Disability Attorney

-If you believe you are being denied the opportunity to work because you have a disability, a social security disability may be able to help.
+If you believe you are being denied the opportunity to work because you have a disability, a Social Security disability attorney may be able to help.
 You can request the accommodations during the application process, or you can request the accommodations after you have been hired.
 Employers can’t unreasonably delay instituting accommodations after being informed an employee request accommodations under the ADA.
 If you think your employer is violating the provisions of the ADA, call an attorney immediately.

-Call The Ken Nunn Law Office at 1-800-CALL-KEN or 1-800-225-5536 or use the Live Chat feature on our website to request a free consultation with an experienced social security disability attorney.
+Call The Ken Nunn Law Office at 1-800-CALL-KEN or 1-800-225-5536 to request a free consultation with an experienced Social Security disability attorney.
 Learn about your rights from someone who understands disability law and who has your best interest as his top priority.